contivpp/contivpp-site/content/docs/concepts/what-is-contiv-vpp.md

 +++
 title = "Brief Description"
 type = "concepts"
-summary = "Outlines the Problem Statment and several important aspects of the Contivpp.io Solution" weight = "1"
+summary = "Outlines the problem statment and several important aspects of the Contiv - VPP Solution" weight = "1"
 +++